0%

 02

-Are you planning to build or modernise a farm and want to integrate a biogas plant right away?
+You are planning to build or modernise a farm and want to integrate a biogas plant right away.

 03

-Looking for a profitable waste disposal solution?
+You are looking for a profitable waste disposal solution.
 Consider using biogas.

 04